shutongye/bcs_Pol/README.md

 ## License

 This project is licensed under the MIT License.
-This is a permissive license that allows for free use, modification, and distribution of the software, and is a standard for open-source projects.